Philippe Petit: Planning

 Since the towers were still under construction, Petit and one of his collaborators, New York-based photographer Jim Moore, rented a helicopter to take aerial photographs of the buildings.
 Two more collaborators, Jean François Heckel and Jean-Louis Blondeau, helped him practice in a field in France, and accompanied him to take part in the final rigging of the project, as well as to photograph it.
 Francis Brunn, a German juggler, provided financial support for the proposed project and its planning.

 Petit and his crew gained entry into the towers several times and hid in upper floors and on the roofs of the unfinished buildings to study security measures.
-They also analyzed the construction and identified places to anchor the wire and cavaletti.
+They also analyzed the construction and identified places to anchor the wire and cavaletti (guy lines).
 Using his own observations, drawings, and Moore's photographs, Petit constructed a scale model of the towers to design the needed rigging for the wire walk.

 Working from the ID of an American who worked in the building, Petit made fake identification cards for himself and his collaborators (claiming they were contractors who were installing an electrified fence on the roof) to gain access to the buildings.
 Prior to this, Petit had carefully observed the clothes worn by construction workers and the kinds of tools they carried.
 He also took note of the clothing of office workers so that some of his collaborators could pose as white-collar workers.
 He observed what time the workers arrived and left, so he could determine when he would have roof access.